9 Things You Need to Know Before Working with Special Needs Students

 Don’t let the frustration and stress that comes with being a special education teacher fool you into thinking it’s all bad—there are plenty of rewarding moments as well.
 Smilkstein says the most rewarding part of her job are the moments when pupils make a breakthrough.
 These breakthrough moments are especially sweet for both teachers and students as they know firsthand the hard work and heartache that went into the achievement.

-The reward of the job isn’t strictly coming from the satisfaction of your pupils, either.
+The reward of the job isn’t strictly coming from the satisfaction of your students, either.
 Parents of children with special needs have certainly had times of feeling overwhelmed and know how hard-earned progress can be.
 Because of that, you can expect to receive some truly heartfelt praise and gratitude.

 “The most rewarding part of my time in special education was getting children into the right programs for their needs,” Escallier says.
 “So many parents have called me their savior because I never gave up on their child until they got the care they needed.”